cole0551/Processing-Code/README.md

 # Processing-Code
-here are some processing sketches
+here are some processing sketches from my grade 10 computer engineering class